Proudly made in the

-The sky’s the limit when it comes to the possible amenities included with a villa, and no two sites are alike.
+The sky’s the limit when it comes to the possible amenities included with a villa property, and no two sites are alike.

 Almost every short stay vacation rental in the Turks and Caicos are fully-furnished, and have linens, towels, and kitchen utensils and appliances.
 Basic consumables may also be included, such as laundry detergent and some basic dry goods.